programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 * Count the tokens for each of the words that can be found in this larger corpus.
 * Select the [`n`](https://en.wikipedia.org/wiki/Sample_(statistics)) most common words in the larger corpus.
 * Calculate how many tokens of these `n` most common words we would have expected to find in each of the two original corpora if they had come from the same author.
 This simply means dividing the number of tokens that we have observed in the combined corpus into two values, based on the relative sizes of the two authors' contributions to the common corpus.
 * Calculate a chi-squared distance by summing, over the `n` most common words, the *squares of the differences between the actual numbers of tokens found in each author's corpus and the expected numbers*, divided by the expected numbers.
+Figure 6 shows the equation for the chi-squared statistic, where C(i) represents the observed number of tokens for feature 'i', and E(i), the expected number for this feature.

+{% include figure.html filename="stylometry-python-6.jpg" caption="Figure 6: Equation for the chi-squared statistic." %}

 The smaller the chi-squared value, the more similar the two corpora.
 Therefore, we will calculate a chi-squared for the difference between the Madison and Disputed corpora, and another for the difference between the Hamilton and Disputed corpora; the smaller value will indicate which of Madison and Hamilton is the most similar to Disputed.